 You name a beneficiary when you set up the account, but both 529 accounts and ESAs allow you to change that beneficiary.
 If your older daughter gets a full-ride scholarship, you can switch the account beneficiary to your younger son.
 If he too surprises you with a full scholarship, you can change the beneficiary to a grandchild, niece, nephew, or even yourself.

-As a final thought, keep in mind that financial aid offices do not see the funds in either of these two account types when reviewing applications for aid.
+As a final thought, keep in mind that financial aid offices do not see the funds in either of these two account types when reviewing applications for student aid.

 Education Savings Accounts